AdobeDocs/asset-compute.en/help/using/test-custom-application.md

 }]
 ```

-The example `worker-animal-pictures` contains a [mock file](https://github.com/adobe/asset-compute-example-workers/blob/master/projects/worker-animal-pictures/test/asset-compute/worker-animal-pictures/simple-test/mock-upload.wikimedia.org.json) for the Wikimedia service it interacts with.
+The example `worker-animal-pictures` contains a [mock file](https://github.com/adobe/asset-compute-example-workers/blob/master/projects/worker-animal-pictures/test/asset-compute/worker-animal-pictures/simple-test/mock-upload.wikimedia.org.json) for the Wikimedia service that it interacts with.

 #### Share files across test cases {#share-files-across-test-cases}

-It is recommended to use relative symlinks if you share `file.*`, `params.json` or `validate` scripts across multiple tests.
-They are supported with git.
+Adobe recommends using relative symlinks if you share `file.*`, `params.json` or `validate` scripts across multiple tests.
+They are supported with Git.
 Make sure to give your shared files a unique name, since you might have different ones.
 In the example below the tests are mixing and matching a few shared files, and their own:

 ```json
 tests/